Debra D. Mays

 “I can …”

-I can (as a teacher) help the students gain knowledge on the Food of Northern Europe.
+I can (as a teacher) help the students gain knowledge on the Executive Branch of Government.

-Learning Targets For Students: (1) Italian Specialties.
-(2) Foods of Spain and Portugal. and (3) Characteristics of Other Southern European Cuisines.
+Learning Targets For Students: (1) Senate (2) U.S. Postal Service. and (3) Board of Directors.

-I can (as a teacher) help the students gain knowledge on distinctive flavors common to this region.
+I can (as a teacher) help the students gain knowledge on more than 50 independent agencies.

-I can (as a teacher) help the students gain knowledge on the broad and grassy foothills, and sheep graze.
+I can (as a teacher) help the students gain knowledge on Congress having methods to influence other nations and carry out American foreign policy.

-Learning Targets For Students: (1) Foods of Sri Lanka.
-(2) The Importance of Side Dishes. and (3) South Asia.
+Learning Targets For Students: (1) Armed Forces (2) Foreign Policy and (3) Treaties.

-I can (as a teacher) help the students gain knowledge on South Indian Foods.
+I can (as a teacher) help the students gin knowledge on foreign policy tools.

 Instructional Strategies/